#gamechangers // Mpho Tshukudu

-What is your favorite go-to meal after a busy day?
+What is your favourite go-to meal after a busy day?

 I make smoothies for dinner.
 My main aim was to reduce my meat intake and increase vegetables and healthy fats.
 I find that I am able to use ingredients like seeds, moringa, baobab, coconut, turmeric, cinnamon and make amazing smoothies – sweet and savoury versions.

-What is your favorite recreational activity, and what do you enjoy doing to wind down?
+What is your favourite recreational activity, and what do you enjoy doing to wind down?